dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

   </div>
 </div>

-In this problem I first thought the reason is because of some problems with intersecting triangles, because I loaded edge vertices more than once.
+In this problem, I first thought the reason is because of some problems with intersecting triangles because I loaded edge vertices more than once.
 The reason behind this is I created each patch independently.
-However, In the RenderDoc's mesh viewer I saw that the triangles seems fine.
+However, In the RenderDoc's mesh viewer I saw that the triangles seem fine.

 The next possible cause is the calculation of the normals.
-In my normal calculation I also calculate them for each patch.
+In my normal calculation, I also calculate them for each patch.
 I found out that my averaging method is the problem.
-In the edge vertices normals will curve towards a side because of the triangle count is not equal in each side.
-This is not a problem in the other vertices because the symmetry of the triangles cancel out each other.
+In the edge vertices, normals will curve towards the left or right because the triangle count is not equal on each side.
+This is not a problem in the other vertices because the symmetry of the triangles cancels out each other.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/angles.png">